Skip to content

 Overview

 • Progress your counselling practice and choose subjects that suit you career goals or allow you to expand and grow your current knowledge.
+You can select to study fully online or in a blended mode with some practical elements on-campus depending on the courses you enrol in.

 Professional accreditation

-The Master of Counselling (Advanced Practice) is recognised by the Australian Counselling Association (ACA) as meeting their bridging requirements to meet Level 3 membership under certain conditions.
+The Master of Counselling (Advanced Entry) is recognised by the Australian Counselling Association (ACA) as meeting their bridging requirements to meet Level 3 membership under certain conditions.
 These include, if the graduate is a Level 2 ACA Member; or if the graduate is not a current member but has an ACA-accredited bachelor qualification; or if the graduate is not a current member but holds an ACA-accredited graduate diploma and has evidence of one year’s post-qualification supervised practice, and a post-qualification minimum of 50 hours of supervision.

 Career outcomes